davidwilliams1601/reconciler-march/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Branching Strategy

+We follow a simplified Git flow with two main branches:

+- `main`: Production-ready code.
+Protected branch that requires pull request reviews.
+- `development`: Main development branch where feature branches are merged.

+### Branch Naming Convention

+- Feature branches: `feature/feature-name`
+- Bug fixes: `fix/bug-name`
+- Hotfixes: `hotfix/issue-name`
+- Releases: `release/version-number`

+### Development Workflow

+1. Create a new feature branch from `development`
+2. Develop and test your changes
+3. Submit a pull request to merge into `development`
+4. After review and approval, changes are merged into `development`
+5. Periodically, `development` is merged into `main` through a release process

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.